gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}

-DTLS 1.3 operations and SCTP are asynchronous, meaning that the protection operator may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
+DTLS 1.3 operations and SCTP are asynchronous, meaning that the Protection Operator may deliver the decrypted SCTP Payload to the SCTP endpoint without respecting the reception order.
 It's up to SCTP endpoint to reorder the chunks in the reception buffer and to take care of the flow control according to what specified in